How AI Tools Transform Architecture and Processes

 Copilot can help with this task by using its image-understanding capabilities to generate natural-language descriptions of architecture diagrams.

+Take this diagram as an example to illustrate how Copilot creates a description of the target architecture: 1.
+The target architecture is based on Domain-Driven Design (DDD), an approach to software development that focuses on the core domain and business logic and uses a common language and model to communicate and collaborate with the stakeholders (Evans, 2004).
+2. The architecture uses a microservices architecture style, which is a way of structuring the system into smaller and independent units with well-defined interfaces and responsibilities that can be developed, deployed, and scaled independently (Ford et al., 2017).
 3. The architecture aims to improve the productivity, quality, and creativity of the developers, by reducing the amount of manual coding, debugging, and testing, and by providing intelligent and personalized code suggestions.
 The architecture also enables the developers to collaborate and communicate more effectively by using Copilot to generate documentation, comments, and explanations for their code.

 AI to Suggest First Draft of Requirement Specifications